The market

 your home sells and the price you achieve.
 Reading has a range of local and national

-agents — but their fees, sale times and results vary widely across
+agents, but their fees, sale times and results vary widely across

-the 8 postcode districts that make up the area.
+the 9 postcode districts that make up the area.

 Want the cost side specifically?
 See a full breakdown of

-estate agent fees in Reading —
+estate agent fees in Reading,

-typical 1.7% in 2026, with worked examples and how local fees compare to the UK average.
+from 1.4% in 2026, with worked examples and how local fees compare to the UK average.

 Looking for ranked picks?
 Our